wp-plugins/agp-font-awesome-collection/readme.txt

 * **shape_bg** – allows to set shape background color with HEX color value
 * **icon_color** – allows to set icon color with HEX color value
 * **text_color** – allows to set text color with HEX color value

-As general references you can use Font Awesome official examples:  http://fortawesome.github.io/Font-Awesome/examples/ .

-As for Font Awesome icon names references you can check following link: http://fortawesome.github.io/Font-Awesome/cheatsheet/ .

 More info you can find on the [screenshots](https://wordpress.org/plugins/agp-font-awesome-collection/screenshots/) and [FAQ](https://wordpress.org/plugins/agp-font-awesome-collection/faq/) tabs.